kizunanocoin/docs/docs/integration-guides/key-management.md

 }
 ```

-The nano\_node responds with the WALLET\_ID.
+The kizunano_node responds with the WALLET\_ID.
 If you lose your WALLET\_ID, it can only be recovered via a CLI command.
 To reiterate, the **WALLET_ID is not a seed**.
 The seed can be extracted for backup in [Backing Up Seed](#backing-up-seed).
 Many of the RPC commands in this guide require the WALLET\_ID.

 ---